FORTH-ICS-INSPIRE/artemis/README.md

 copy of the ARTEMIS tool up and running on your local machine for testing purposes.
 For instructions on how to set up ARTEMIS in e.g., a Kubernetes environment, please contact the [ARTEMIS team](#development-team-and-contact).
+Physical distribution of ARTEMIS containers (and functionality in general) is future work.

 ## Minimum Technical Requirements